zilishen/documentation/content/nms/acm/getting-started/add-api-gateway.md

 ## Overview

-In NGINX Management Suite API Connectivity Manager (ACM), an API Gateway is a proxy cluster that contains one or more NGINX data plane instances.
+In API Connectivity Manager, an API Gateway is a proxy cluster that contains one or more NGINX data plane instances.
 These clusters are managed under **Infrastructure Workspaces** and are part of **Environments**.

 ### Before You Begin